howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 </Instruction>

 What do we have here?
 As I mentioned above, now we're using `.rel` function.
 It needs the second function to be passed as the argument.
 This function is for fetching related data from datasource.
-In our case it uses a function `getLinksByUserIds` that we have to add to our dao. `ids(linkByUserRel)` extracts user ids as defined in the relation and passes it into the DAO function.
+In our case it uses a function `getLinksByUserIds` that we have to add to our DAO. `ids(linkByUserRel)` extracts user ids as defined in the relation and passes it into the DAO function.

 <Instruction>